trodman201/trodman-DS/README.md

 ## Flower.py is a txt document that has my documetation of my oop code

 ### Filename: PythonOOP.png
 ## PythonOOP.png is a snippet of the oop code that I documented

+### Filename: NetworkDesign.png
+## NetworkDesign.png is a png of a network diagram between pcs that share a network